From Year 3 Phonics & High Frequency Words – School & Home Version

 Following an extensive literature review recently, PLD upgraded our approach to teaching high-frequency words (HFW) by amalgamating it with our phonic progression.
 Our unique approach

-• From Year 3 Phonics & High Frequency Words - School & Home Version
+• From Year 3 - Phonics & High Frequency Words

-Year 2 Semester 2 Phonics & High Frequency Words – School & Home Version
+Year 2 – Phonics & High Frequency Words

 Following an extensive literature review, PLD has upgraded our approach to high frequency words (HFW).
 In a recent blog, a range of tips were provided to remove the confusion that surrounds sight words.
 Since that point, we have developed our approach further.
 Our 2020 approach to HFW tackles three commonly encountered issues: Teaching HFW in […]